transilvlad/dnsblchk/README.md

 python main.py
 ```

-The service will start checking the IPs listed in `config/ips.txt` against the DNSBL servers in `config/servers.txt`.
+The service will start checking the IPs listed in `config/ips.txt` against the RBL servers in `config/servers.txt`.
 Any findings will be logged and to a CSV file and if configured, email alerts will be sent.

 ## Docker Usage